 Downtown Disney District

-If you’ve built up an appetite wandering around Disneyland, settle down at one of the many restaurants around the Downtown Disney District.
+If you’ve built up an appetite while wandering around the Disney parks, settle down at one of the many restaurants and eateries around the Downtown Disney District.
 Indulge in mouth-watering Italian cuisine at Naples Ristorante e Bar.
-Or wash down Southern California cuisine with a refreshing beer on the rooftop patio of Ballast Point Brewing Co.
+Or wash down Southern California cuisine with a refreshing beer on the rooftop patio of Ballast Point Brewing Co., one of the most popular craft breweries in Anaheim.

 Traveling without the kids?
-Adults will love the late-night entertainment options of Downtown Disney District, including bowling with cocktails at Splitsville Luxury Lanes or enjoying the smooth sounds of live jazz at Flambeaux’s Jazz Club.
+Adults will love the list of late-night entertainment options and atmosphere in the Downtown Disney District, including bowling with cocktails and beers at Splitsville Luxury Lanes or enjoying the smooth sounds of live jazz performances with friends at Flambeaux’s Jazz Club.

 Anaheim Packing District